FIFTY YEARS OF BOWLING IN HORSHAM PARK

 A public meeting was held for anyone interested.

 About 20-30 people turned up.
 A steering committee was appointed to get things going and possible officers were discussed.
-The Horsham Park Bowling Club was formed with Robin Peters as Secretary.
-At that time Robin was 25 years old; he is now the Chairman & Match Secretary of the current Club.
+The Horsham Park Bowling Club was formed with Robin Peters as Secretary, who at that time was 25 years old.
 Other founder members were Robin’s father, mother and uncle.
 He is the only surviving founder member of the original club.

 The Club started playing in May 1968 with a few matches against local clubs.
 The Club was formed as a mixed club from the start and nearly all matches were mixed even though, at this time, many bowls clubs were not playing mixed matches, treating their women members as “second class”.
 In 1968 nearly all the matches were played wearing grey and a lot of players were still bowling with lignum woods.

 In 1968 the Club subscription was 10 shillings (50 pence) but a playing season ticket had to be purchased from the Council in addition.
 The only accommodation at the green was the building which now houses the lockers etc. and everything, including teas, had to be carried out there.

 In 1968 the Club committee requested that a tarmac path be built down behind the tennis courts for visitors to the Club, and that some car parking be provided, as this was vital to the future of the Club.
 These requests have been repeated many times over the years but there have been no results so far.

 By 1972, the club was playing 35 mixed fixtures (all triples), 4 men’s matches with 1 ladies triple, and 6 ladies’ matches.
 As most male club members were still working, there were no mixed matches, or men’s matches, in the afternoon the majority being on Saturdays and Sundays with 4 evening matches.
 All the ladies matches were played in the afternoon.